Food Scrap Recycling (FSR) Pilot Program

 Food Scrap Drop-Off Site

-The Disbrow Recycling Center food scrap drop-off site at 141 Oakland Beach Avenue will be open for resident food scrap drop-offs Monday through Friday, 6:30 AM until 3:30 PM, and Saturdays from 6 AM to 10 AM.
+The Disbrow Recycling Center food scrap drop-off site at 141 Oakland Beach Avenue is open for resident food scrap drop-offs Monday through Friday, 6:30 AM until 3:30 PM, and Saturdays from 6 AM to 10 AM.
 The drop-off site can be used whether one participates in the curbside pickup program or not.
 There is no charge to drop-off.

 Please register first with DPW and purchase your starter kit!